 † † †

 Note.
-I wish I could credit the first person to post the one-liner I used as the post’s title, or even just the first person whose post I saw; as it is, all I can do is acknowledge that it wasn’t my invention.
+I wish I could credit the first person to post the one-liner I used as the post’s title.
+As it is, all I can do is acknowledge that it wasn’t my invention.

 All rights reserved